mmozeiko/pkgi/README.md

 8. I'VE ADDED THE PSM URL TO THE CONFIG AND THERES NO MENU OPTION!!

   Please read this Q&A carefully

+9. I'm getting HttpError: sceHttpSendRequest failed error when trying to refresh!

+  Vita consoles on firmwares 3.60-3.65 do not support TLS 1.2 that some website force on users.
+  In order to fix the issue simply install [iTLS-Enso](https://github.com/SKGleba/iTLS-Enso).

 # Building